elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case-06-self-lock-switch.md

 N* Dupont Cables

 ## Main Components
+---
 ### Self-lock Switch

 A self-lock switch generally means that the switch comes with a mechanical locking function, so that when you press it, the button will not fully jump up after you release it, it is in a locked state and needs to be pressed again before it is unlocked to fully jump up.
 It is then called a self-lock switch.
 This is the type of switch used in the early days of direct powering televisions and monitors.

 ![](./images/picoed-starterkit-case06-2.png)

-Note: This self-lock switch contains two sets of knife double-throw switches, only one of which was used in this test, the common pin of one of the sets was cut off.
+***Note:*** This self-lock switch contains two sets of knife double-throw switches, only one of which was used in this test, the common pin of one of the sets was cut off.

 ## Steps
+---
 ### Hardware Connection

 Connect the components as the pictures suggest: